fastly/fastly-exporter/README.md

 By default, all metrics provided by the Fastly real-time stats API are exported as Prometheus metrics.
-You can export only those metrics whose name matches a regex by using the `-metric-whitelist 'bytes_total$'` flag, or elide any metric whose name matches a regex by using the `-metric-blacklist imgopto` flag.
+You can export only those metrics whose name matches a regex by using the `-metric-allowlist 'bytes_total$'` flag, or elide any metric whose name matches a regex by using the `-metric-blocklist imgopto` flag.

 ### Filter semantics

 All flags that restrict services or metrics are repeatable.
 Repeating the same flag causes its condition to be combined with OR semantics.
 For example, `-service A -service B` would include both services A and B (but not service C).
-Or, `-service-blacklist Test -service-blacklist Staging` would skip any service whose name contained Test or Staging.
+Or, `-service-blocklist Test -service-blocklist Staging` would skip any service whose name contained Test or Staging.

 Different flags (for the same filter target) combine with AND semantics.
-For example, `-metric-whitelist 'bytes_total$' -metric-blacklist imgopto` would only export metrics whose names ended in bytes_total, but didn't include imgopto.
+For example, `-metric-allowlist 'bytes_total$' -metric-blocklist imgopto` would only export metrics whose names ended in bytes_total, but didn't include imgopto.

 ### Docker